cybergarage/uecho/doc/controller_overview.md

 ### 2. Searching Nodes

-Next, use `uecho_controller_search` to search other nodes in the local area network as the following:
+Next, use `uecho_controller_search` to search for other nodes on the local area network as follows:

 ```
 uEchoController *ctrl;